SaeedBaig/saved-searcher-for-reddit/README.md

 # Saved-Post Searcher For Reddit
-A simple CLI app to search your saved Reddit posts (WIP, but functional)
+A simple CLI app to search your saved Reddit posts (WIP)

 ## Usage
 Enter your details once to fetch all your saved posts via Reddit's API, then interactively search them in a REPL loop til you quit.